 3 people favorited this theater

 A large lobby with a good sized balcony.
 Carpeting throughout the theatre was in a burgandy with abstract patterns.
 A rather plain auditorium.
 Total seating was 912.
 The theatre is located in the Alamo Heights area.
+It was closed in 1977.
 A very impressive building and in great shape.
 With the aquisition of the adjoining property it would make a great multiplex using the existing theatre as the main auditorium much like the Esquire Theatre in St. Louis, Missouri.

 Just login to your account and subscribe to this theater